Prime Minister parodies (Private Eye): Margaret Thatcher: Dear Bill

-Dear Bill consisted of spoof letters from Denis Thatcher to his friend Bill Deedes, editor of the Daily Telegraph, about life in 10 Downing Street with Margaret Thatcher.
-The series portrayed Denis as a sozzled right-wing alcoholic staggering between snifters, with various friends, many of whom, like Bill and Denis, played golf.
+Dear Bill consisted of spoof letters from Denis Thatcher to his friend Bill Deedes, editor of the Daily Telegraph, about life as the henpecked consort of Margaret Thatcher.
+The series portrayed Denis as a right-wing alcoholic staggering between drinks with various friends, many of whom, like Bill and Denis, played golf.
 The putative author was often commanded to accompany his wife ("the Boss") on various tours—at home and abroad; electioneering, political and statesmanlike, plus "very" occasional holidays; Denis has his own slant on everywhere he goes, and often meets an old chummo with whom he can partake of a libation or two.
+A recurring feature of the letters are Denis's Wodehousian euphemisms for drinks ("lotions", "tinctures", "large ones", "snorts", "electric soup").
 The column was written by Richard Ingrams and John Wells.
 Wells, also a comic actor, developed a sideline as an impersonator of Denis Thatcher.
-The collected columns were published every year in paperback form.
+When published in book form, Dear Bill sold 125,000 copies in paperback and remained in the bestseller lists for six months.

 The parody led to several spin-offs.
-Wells wrote and starred in a West End stage musical titled Anyone for Denis featuring Denis Thatcher's perspective of life at Number Ten with Margaret Thatcher.
+Wells wrote and starred in a West End stage play titled Anyone for Denis? which ran for over a year from 1981 to 1982, and was then televised.
 Wells also collaborated with Secret Policeman's Ball series co-creator/producer Martin Lewis and Not the Nine O'Clock News series co-creator/producer John Lloyd on the comedy album Iron Lady: The Coming Of The Leader.
 The album was written by Wells who also appeared on it performing multiple characters.
 Lewis and Lloyd produced.
 Margaret Thatcher was portrayed by Janet Brown.
 Wells and Brown repeated their impersonations of the Thatchers in the 1981 James Bond film For Your Eyes Only.

 John Major: The Secret Diary of John Major (aged 47¾)

 The Secret Diary of John Major (aged 47¾) was a weekly spoof diary entry based on The Secret Diary of Adrian Mole, Aged 13¾ in which John Major was characterised as being hopelessly naïve and optimistic, as well as childish, dull, weak and obsessed by trivia.
 "My wife Norman", "Norma Lamont" and "Mr Dr Mawhinney" were recurring characters, and in the later years of his premiership he seemed oblivious to the fact that "Mr Heseltine" was actually running the government.
-He kept lists of his enemies in a Ryman notebook called his "Bastards Book", referring to his unguarded description of eurosceptic Cabinet members as "Bastards".
+He kept lists of his enemies in a Ryman notebook called his "Bastards Book", referring to Major's unguarded description of eurosceptic Cabinet members as "Bastards".

 The diary reappears occasionally, such as after the revelation of his affair with Edwina Currie, when he was made a Knight of the Garter, and after he attended the funeral of Edward Heath.